gowriswarupk/PasswordManager/README.md

 # Password Manager - Mobile App Development Assignment2

 Name: Gowriswarup Kailas Perumal

 20087165

 ## Overview.

-A password manager app (Kotlin) with to store/retrieve passwords for Mobile App Development Assignment 2
+A password manager app (Kotlin) with store/retrieve passwords for Mobile App Development Assignment 2

 ### Features.

 [ A bullet-point list of the __new features__ implemented on the Kotlin Project (and any modifications to existing features) .]

 ----TEMP Line---

 Features required:

 - [x]  Persistence (Local JSON filesave + Firebase Realtime Database)